redis-developer/aws-redis-cloud-demo/movies-list-microservice/README.md

-- run &nbsp; `bash deploy.sh`, you show get an output like this:
+- run &nbsp; `serverless deploy`, you should get an output like this:
 ```bash
 Service Information
 service: movies-list-microservice